 A prospect needs to "hear" an advertiser's message at least seven times before they'll take action.
 (Hubspot)

 Taking stock of your marketing materials and other brand assets can help you determine if they embody your brand's image or contradict it.
 This will go a long way to enhance consistency and save you time and money on your marketing efforts.

-Why is Consistency in Brand and Marketing Important?
+Why is Consistency Important?

 When people interact with you, your team, or your content, they subconsciously form an opinion of who you are.
 They use the cues and information you give them (or don't!) to determine what your business stands for and whether or not they can trust you to solve their problem.
 Consistent communication and action build trust by reinforcing what your current clients already know and love about you.
 It also helps new audiences remember who you are, so when the time is right – you're top of mind.

 Inconsistent or even lax use of brand assets happens to the best of us.
 That's why it's a good idea to evaluate your customer touchpoints periodically.
 Here are some key areas to focus on.
 Don't forget to include the rest of your team, so you're all on the same page.

 From photography and graphics to your logo's shapes and color, your brand's visual elements tell a story without saying a word.
 Using similarly styled design elements helps your audience recognize your brand amongst the competition.
 On the other hand, changing your business's visual aspects too often makes it more challenging, if not impossible, for them to remember you when the need arises.